 How much is the service?
 The old axiom “you get what you pay for” definitely applies to link building.
 Though not always a surefire indicator of quality, you can rest assured that if a link building service is cheap, it’s because they aren’t spending much time or effort on the links they build.
 Good link building is intensive, and therefore isn’t cheap.

 It’s sometimes difficult to tell the difference between link schemes and valuable link building strategies.
-If you’re looking to learn more about earned links and content-heavy link building, contact us for a free analysis today!
+If you’re looking to learn more about earned links and content-heavy link building or white label SEO, contact us for a free analysis today!

 Industry veteran Timothy Carter is SEO.co’s Chief Revenue Officer.
 Tim leads all revenue for the company and oversees all customer-facing teams - including sales, marketing & customer success.
 He has spent more than 20 years in the world of SEO & Digital Marketing leading, building and scaling sales operations, helping companies increase revenue efficiency and drive growth from websites and sales teams.
 Prior to SEO.co, Timothy Carter was the Director of Business Development at AudienceBloom and before that Orbus, as the SEO Manager, he and his teams nearly doubled revenue from their ecommerce site & 10x'd their organic visibility across all their digital assets.
 When he's not working, Tim enjoys playing a few rounds of disc golf, running, and spending time with his wife and family on the beach...preferably in Hawaii.

 Over the years he's written for publications like Marketing Land, Search Engine Journal, MarketingProfs and other highly respected online publications.